benfjohnson/developer-dot/avatax/authentication-in-rest.md

 If you are interested in building an active web integration, please contact Avalara's business development department.

+<h3>I got an error message - what does it mean?</h3>

+If you are working on authentication and you received an error message, here's a breakdown of <a href="http://developer.avalara.com/avatax/errors/">all REST v2 error codes and how to interpret them</a>.

 <h3>Recommendations</h3>

 Overall, Avalara recommends: